jarusll/the-logs/index.md

 Came across my first hurdle, hot reloading.
 Lets figure that out.
 Will be solved with volume mapping.

+One of the reasons I am really good at my art is automation.
+If I ever notice repeating myself, I automate it.

 # 2022-04-10

 ### Plan for today